Autodesk Project Bernini Review: AI Topology Generation

 Quality Assessment

 Project Bernini performs impressively when generating simple objects or broad design concepts, especially when the input prompts are clear and well-scoped.
-For designers needing to quickly prototype furniture, props, or basic characters, the AI delivers surprisingly usable geometry right out of the gate.
-However, when it comes to more complex or intricate topology—especially models that require anatomical accuracy or intricate edge loops—the quality can vary depending on how specific or abstract the input prompt is.
-Users report accuracy ranges of 80–90% for simpler shapes and 70–85% when expecting topology that holds up to scrutiny in animation or high-resolution rendering.
-As an experimental tool, it's not perfect, but it's also not meant to replace full modeling suites just yet.
-Instead, it dramatically accelerates early-stage prototyping, and with each iteration, Autodesk appears to be improving its ability to generate denser, cleaner, and more production-ready meshes.
-For now, Bernini is best used as a creative launchpad rather than a finishing tool.
+For designers needing to quickly prototype furniture, props, or basic characters, Bernini delivers surprisingly usable geometry right out of the gate.
+When it comes to more complex or intricate topology, however, especially models that require anatomical accuracy or intricate edge loops, Bernini's output quality can vary depending on how specific or abstract the input prompt is.

 - 80-90% accuracy for simple shapes